mpolimeno/sdsu-sage-tutorial-git/about.rst

 	:width: 800px
 	:height: 525px

-Next we will discuss how to use a couple of important features of both interfaces; tab-completion and the built-in help system.

 .. _help_tabcompletion:

-`?` and Tab Completion
+Tab Completion
 -----------------------
+Next we will discuss how to use a couple of important features of both interfaces; tab-completion and the built-in help system.

-.. index:: tab completion, help, help; command line, ?
+.. index:: tab completion

 One of the handiest features built into Sage is *tab completion* of commands.
 To use tab completion, just type in the first couple of letters of the command that you would like to use, and then the tab-key.
 For example, suppose that you wanted to compute :math:`56!` and don't remember the exact command name to do this.
 A good guess is that the command will have *factorial* somewhere in it's name.
 To see if that guess is correct, just type the first three letters ``fac`` and hit the tab-key. ::